alexisvannson/Pneumonia_classification/README.md

 ## Overview

-This project is focused on the classification of pneumonia from chest X-ray images, leveraging a dataset available on Kaggle.
+This project is focused on the classification of pneumonia from chest X-ray images, leveraging a dataset available on Kaggle(https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
 It showcases two different model implementations for this task: a RandomForest classifier from scikit-learn and a Convolutional Neural Network (CNN) approach, providing a comparative insight into machine learning and deep learning techniques for medical image analysis.

 ## Project Structure